DBecker7/DB7_TeachingApps/README.md

 Some applications for self-discovery of statistical concepts and rules-of-thumb.
 If you use these, let me know!
 Any suggestions for improvement can be raised in the Issues tab on GiHub.

-To run these, you may need to install `dplyr` and `ggplot2` packages.
+To run these, you may need to install `dplyr`, `ggplot2`, and `patchwork` packages.
 If you get a `... not found` message, you're probably missing a package.

 You can copy and paste the code from here, or you can save <a href="https://github.com/DBecker7/DB7_TeachingApps/blob/master/ScriptToRunApps.R">`ScriptToRunApps.R`</a> to your computer and run them from there.